richardbiely/gaia-ecs/README.md

 ```

 ### Enable or disable entity
 Disabled entities are moved to chunks different from the rest.
-Because of that they do not take part in queries by default.
+Because of that, they do not take part in queries by default.

-Behavior of EnableEntity is similar to that of calling DeleteEntity/CreateEntity.
+The behavior of EnableEntity is similar to that of calling DeleteEntity/CreateEntity.
 However, the main benefit is that a disabled entity keeps its ID intact which means you can reference it freely.

 ```cpp
 ecs::World w;